 Being organized saves time and money for you and your clients no matter your work situation.
 Doing the upfront work to find a system that works for you and sticking to it will pay off in the long haul and make your job much easier.
 Take advantage of work “downtime” by doing some routine housekeeping—filing paperwork, making yourself a task list, backing up files, etc.

 3. Get out of the house!

-If you work from home this is must!
-Whether you go on a walk, to lunch with a vendor or friend, the coffee shop to work, the gym to workout or throw a frisbee in the park, just crawl out of your cave and get your rear end out and take in some Vitamin D!
-A change of scenery will refresh your mind, relax you, and help you be more creative by giving you a much needed break.
+If you work from home this is a must!
+Whether you go on a walk, to lunch with a vendor or friend, the coffee shop to work, the gym to work out or throw a frisbee in the park, just crawl out of your cave and get your rear end out and take in some Vitamin D!
+A change of scenery will refresh your mind, relax you, and help you be more creative by giving you a much-needed break.
 After all, Ansel Adams didn’t find his inspiration staring at four walls.

 4. Get a good support system.

 Seek out friends, family, church, an online community, a book club, the PTA, or your dog Lassie that you can lean on for support and vent to when you’ve had a rough day.
 Put yourself out there and connect with others.
 When you work from home it’s easy to forget there’s a whole world out there that doesn’t revolve around you and what’s in your head.

 5. Let go…